ebellm/pyraf-dbsp/docs/FAQ.md

 Run `iraf.sensfunc()` and tweak to test, then repeat your `extract1D()` call.

+*During fluxing, iraf.calibrate crashes and says it can't find sens-blue.0001.fits. (or sens-red)*

+You can work around this by symlinking sens-blue.fits to sens-blue.0001.fits:

+ln -s sens-blue.fits sens-blue.0001.fits

+*Is there any way to reduce the repetive prompting?*

+`pyraf-dbsp` comes with a modified doslit version that minimizes prompting.
+However, it seems to cause iraf errors for some users.
+To run it, set

+	export USEDBSPDOSLIT=1

+before starting ipython.

 *I'm getting an error:*

 	ERROR: An unexpected error occurred while tokenizing input